Laser engraving

 Laser engraving is the practice of using lasers to engrave an object.
-Laser marking, on the other hand, is a broader category of methods to leave marks on an object, which in some cases, also includes color change due to chemical/molecular alteration, charring, foaming, melting, ablation, and more.
-The technique does not involve the use of inks, nor does it involve tool bits which contact the engraving surface and wear out, giving it an advantage over alternative engraving or marking technologies where inks or bit heads have to be replaced regularly.
+The engraving process renders a design by physically cutting into the object to remove material.
+The technique does not involve the use of inks or tool bits that contact the engraving surface and wear out, giving it an advantage over alternative marking technologies, where inks or bit heads have to be replaced regularly.

+That process is distinct from laser marking, which involves using a laser to mark an object via any of a variety of methods, including color change due to chemical alteration, charring, foaming, melting, ablation, and more.
+Laser marking is a common method for applying variable dates, lot and batch codes, 2D codes, alphanumeric text, and graphics to products and packaging during production.
+However, the term laser marking is also used as a generic term covering a broad spectrum of surfacing techniques including printing, hot-branding, and laser bonding.
+The machines for laser engraving and laser marking are sometimes the same, so the two terms are sometimes confused by those without relevant expertise.

 The impact of laser marking has been more pronounced for specially designed "laserable" materials and also for some paints.
 These include laser-sensitive polymers and novel metal alloys.

-The term laser marking is also used as a generic term covering a broad spectrum of surfacing techniques including printing, hot-branding and laser bonding.
-The machines for laser engraving and laser marking are the same, so that the two terms are sometimes confused by those without knowledge or experience in the practice.

 Laser engraving mechanisms

 Laser engraving is the process of selectively removing microscopic layers of material, thus creating visible marks on the treated surface.
 Depending on the materials, the laser-material interactions can be different.
 On harder surfaces, the mechanism of action is primarily the ablation where the focused beam of laser dislodges microscopic particles from the substrate.
-Engraving can achieve depth of 100um and beyond, whereas laser marking is typically shallower.
+Engraving can achieve depth of 100μm and beyond, whereas laser marking is typically shallower.

 The choice of lasers is important for the quality of the mark.
 To create a clean mark, short bursts of high quality laser pulses are preferable, since they are able to transfer large amounts of energy without causing significant heating and melting of the sample.
+For example, engraving using femtosecond lasers enhances precision, as these lasers emit extremely short pulses that create high-resolution marks without significant heating, avoiding material distortion or alteration.
+This technology is especially valuable for materials where thermal effects must be minimized, like metals, plastics, and sensitive electronics.